-To protect water bodies and riparian areas, and to conform with forestry best management practices to protect water quality.
+To protect and maintain the water quality and quantity of water bodies and riparian areas, and to conform with forestry best management practices to protect water quality, to meet the needs of both human communities and ecological systems.

 4. Protection of Biological Diversity